 But why choose?
 Both are great and can have a place in a well-balanced program.

-Uphill Walking vs Running FAQs
+Uphill Walking vs Running: FAQs

 Is running or walking uphill better for weight loss?

-Is walking uphill good cardio?
+Does walking uphill count as cardio?

 Further reading